 Grossi also spent time in Indianapolis investigating whether Mangini’s comments on the Giants running back could be considered tampering (no less an authority than Giants GM Floyd Reese shortly called it “much ado about nothing”), and filed reports on the hiring of linebackers coach Floyd Eberflus, and the Browns’ vacancy at the wide receivers coach position.
-Another “Browns Insider” column potentially filed by Grossi (but published on the web by Jamie Turner) leads by noting that “Nobody has accused the Browns’ new management team of being warm and fuzzy,” and that “Coach Eric Mangini and General Manager George Kokinis haven’t even met most of their own players in roughly one month on the job.”
+Another “Browns Insider” column that looks to have been filed by Grossi (but published on the web by Jamie Turner) leads by noting that “Nobody has accused the Browns’ new management team of being warm and fuzzy,” and that “Coach Eric Mangini and General Manager George Kokinis haven’t even met most of their own players in roughly one month on the job.”

 Hey, Tony: Would you please quit your personal vendetta against the new Browns regime?
 It’s unfounded and contrived, if you ask me.
 Have you ever thought that the new brass may be too busy evaluating the team, free agency / trades, college players to draft, along with developing a team plan on offense, defense, and special teams with all the new coaches to have the time to satiate all your requests?
 Let them do their job and worry about these things later when it matters come training camp. — Kyle Chormanski, South Bend, Ind.